EpicOrange/riichi_advanced/documentation/Zansanma.md

 ### Shiropocchi
 1 Haku tile is replaced with a Shiropocchi, which functions as a Haku normally.
 However, **if you draw it after you've declared Riichi, you can treat it like any tile you need, even if all the copies of that tile are dead.** You even win bonus chips!

+## Basic Rules

+* Starting Points: 50,000
+* 1000 honba
+* Kuitan OK, Atozuke OK, Pinfu Tsumo OK
+* Draw through the deadwall, to the Dora indicator.
+* North (Pei) is Yakuhai (not Nukidora)
+* No abortive hands (A 5th Kan cannot be made)
+* Missed Win
+* Kan after Riichi is optional (as long as it doesn't change your wait)
+* Furitan Riichi is only allowed if you Open Riichi